andras-simonyi/org-cite-csl-activate/README.md

 ```

 ## Known bugs and limitations
-This is alpha quality code, you will certainly encounter all kinds of problems
+This is untested, alpha quality code, you will certainly encounter all kinds of problems
-and glitches!
+and glitches.